jakkaj/yamlw_vststask/README.md

 [YouTube video](https://www.youtube.com/watch?v=MavBLz8Gmvc&feature=youtu.be) demonstration.

-See the [yamlw GitHub repo](https://github.com/jakkaj/yamlw) for more info on the yamlw NPS.
+See the [yamlw GitHub repo](https://github.com/jakkaj/yamlw) for more info on the yamlw NPM package.

 This extension allows you to easily create or update yaml files during build and release.